t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 systems as a class.
 Object and class types directly correspond to the specific real-world things that are modeled by the specification.
-They can include a variety of sensors and devices, such as temperature, humidity, thermostat, refridgerator, security camera, current drawn, metered units (kWh, gals or liters) and many others.
+They can include a variety of sensors and devices, such as temperature, humidity, thermostat, refrigerator, security camera, current drawn, metered units (kWh, gals or liters) and many others.
 It is customary to use a single object-class definition representing